zoufishanmehdi/unit-0-hw-week-2/README.md

 The Roman General Julius Caesar used to correspond with his generals using a secret code.
 He devised a way of encrypting his messages using a simple encryption scheme now known as Caesar Cipher or Shift Cipher.
 You can read more about it [here](https://en.wikipedia.org/wiki/Caesar_cipher)

 * You are given a class called `CaesarCipher` with methods `encode` and `decode`
 * Being amateur codebreakers, we want to know if two distinct looking ciphers correspond to the same input message.
-Write a function called codeBreaker, which accepts two cipher strings and returns a boolean value which tells us whether they are actually the same input message encoded using two different offsets.
+Write a method called codeBreaker, which accepts two cipher strings as paramaters and returns a boolean value which tells us whether they are actually the same input message encoded using two different offsets. ***hint:*** the maximum offset is 25
 * There are multiple ways to do this.
 Try to come up with as many solutions as you can.

 ### 3. BONUS : Voting System